9th Annual Building Resilience Through Private-Public Partnerships Conference

 Changing to Meet Critical Needs

-- Remarks by the U.S. Department of Homeland Security
+Remarks by the U.S. Department of Homeland Security on Collaborating with Communities and Companies

-- CEOs and business leaders quickly evolved into emergency managers during COVID-19.
+CEOs and business leaders quickly evolved into emergency managers during the COVID-19 pandemic.
 From shifting manufacturing operations to meet critical health needs to enhancing employee protection and well-being, businesses have gone to extraordinary lengths to combat the crisis.
 This session will highlight how the private sector continues to innovate and adapt to address new and emerging needs.

 Breakout Session: Building the Capacity of Nonprofits Through Essential Services